On the Distributed Complexity of Large-Scale Graph Computations: Upper Bounds

 Combining these observations, we conclude that $v$ receives a token with probability $\frac{n_u}{d_u} \frac{1}{n_u} = \frac{1}{d_u}$, conditioned on the token not having been terminated in Line~\ref{line:terminate} with probability $\epsilon$, which corresponds to the random walk process of \cite{pagerank}. \end{proof}

-\begin{lemma} Every machine $M_i$ sends at most $\tilde O(n/k)$ messages in any iteration $r$ with high probability. \end{lemma}
+\begin{lemma} Every machine $M_i$ sends at most $O(n\log(n)/k)$ messages in any iteration $r$ with high probability. \end{lemma}

-\begin{proof} First, we consider messages that $M_i$ needs to send on behalf of its hosted high-load vertices.
-Recall that each message generated in Line~\ref{line:highLoadMsg} due to a high-load vertex $u$, contains all tokens addressed to its neighbors on a specific machine.
-Thus, we classify the high-load vertices into \emph{send bins} $S_0,S_1,\dots,S_{\lceil\log k\rceil}$, according to the number of distinct messages that they require to be sent and, for each $j$, $0 \le j \le \log_2 k$, we define the bin
+\begin{proof} First, we consider messages that $M_i$ needs to send on behalf of its hosted light vertices.
+We classify the light vertices into \emph{send bins} $S_0,S_1,\dots,S_{\lceil\log k\rceil -1}$, according to the number of distinct messages that they require to be sent and, for each $j$, $0 \le j \le \lceil\log_2 k\rceil - 1$, we define the bin

-As the algorithm combines token messages sent by high-load vertex $v$ to its neighbors located on some machine $M_2$ into a single message, the total number of messages generated for any high-load vertex in iteration $r$ is at most $k-1$, and hence every $v$ is in some bin $S_j$.
+By definition, the total number of messages generated for any light vertex in iteration $r$ is at most $k-1$, and hence every light $v$ is in some bin $S_j$.